 TOPEKA, Kan., Oct.
-14.-Charles K Holliday who was recently nominated by petition for chief justice on the Independent Free Silver Resubmission ticket, has addressed a formal letter of acceptance to Colonel W. P. Tomlinson, Oscar Bischoff, L. T. Yount and others.
-Mr. Holliday enters into a lengthy discussion of the money question from a free coinage point of viewand scores the national adminis-
+14 .- Charles K. Holliday who was recently nominated by petition for chief justice on the and others.
+Mr. Holliday enters into Wisner dispatch: Mrs. W. T. Grimes a lengthy discussion of the money tration.

 Frank Goodale Demented.

-COFFEYVILLE, Kan., Oct.
-14 .- Frank Goodale, the merchant of Gridley, who went to Kansas City to buy goods about three weeks ago, and had not been heard of since, was captured in this city yesterday by Deputy Sheriff T. L. Reid and J. M. Wilder of Yates Center, Kan., and D. L. Goodale of Aurora, Iil.
-He is in a demented condition, and was in the act of boarding a Missouri Pacific freight for the West
+Coffeyville, Kan., Oct.
+14.-Frank Goodale, the merchant of Gridley, who went to Kansas City to buy goods about three weeks ago, and had not been heard of since, was captured in this city yesterday by Deputy Sheriff T. L. Reid and J. M. Wilder of Yates isting with reference to the appearinto the bee business last spring with respected by this community, in which Aurora, Ill.
+He is in a demented confifteen stands of bees.
+He now has she had lived for eighteen years.
+She dition, and was in the act of boarding a Missouri Pacific freight for the West.